MI-OSiRIS/aa_services/doc/client_auth.md

 While technically the [Electron](http://electron.atom.io/) platform is just a re-skinning of Google's open source [Chromium](https://www.chromium.org/) browser project, consideration should be given to our policy of _not accepting user credentials into OSiRIS-branded software_.
 This policy not only makes the OSiRIS project more secure, but it promotes sound security practices for end users.

 With that in mind the GUI interface would likely behave identically to the command line interface.
-The key differences being an improved GUI resource selection interface and a similar interface outlining the currently mounted OSiRIS resources with statistics, and dismount options for each.
+The key differences being the ability to create a link that automatically opens the browser window with the *Preauth Token* passed in, an improved GUI resource selection interface, a preferences panel, and a status screen summarizing the currently mounted OSiRIS resources with statistics, and dismount options for each.

 ## Command Line Only